dtsn/jungleskipper/_posts/2017-09-20-disneyland-paris.markdown

 ### Food <span class="rating 3-star">3/5</span>

-Of the food we ate it was really good and I was really surprised with the quality in the sit down resturants.
-The quick service resturants (QS) looked terrible and the food looked sub-standard.

-Disneyland Paris lacks the snacks of the other Disney parks.
-There are no Mickey waffles, Mickey ice cream, churros or other classics.
+I tend to thoughly research dining options in a theme park before going and did find a lot of mixed reviews.
+Even though the resturants we dined at were fantastic it only gets 3 stars due to how complex the meal plans are, how little information is avaialble and how limited the choice is.

 ### Overall <span class="rating 3-star">3/5</span>

 The centrepiece of Disney Paris is Disneyland Park which is a beautiful theme park.
 The work that the imagineers have put into the detail of the lands and the rides is truely breathtaking.

-Disneyland Paris should of got 4 stars however, the park is let down by the Cast Members (CM's) and guests.
-Guests not respecting smoking areas and queue jumping is a huge problem in Disneyland Paris.
-While the majority of CM's are fantastic there are a few which don't seem like they want to be there and the majority don't seem to enforce the smoking areas.
+Disneyland Paris should of got 4 stars however, the park is let down by the guests and in some way the cast members not policing the guests.
+We constantely saw guests smoking in the queues, dropping litter and queue jumping.